Emafire003/ColoredGlowLib/README.md

 The `type` parameter is an EntityType, such as `EntityType.PIG`, so it works with modded entities to (like `ModEntitiesType.MYCUSTOMENTITY`).
 To enable this feature you will need to call the `ColoredGlowLib.setPerEntityTypeColor(boolean b)` and set the parameter to `true`.

+#### How to set a rainbow glowing
+It is possibly to set entities glowing rainbow (for now every entity will glow rainbow, WIP) using the method:
+`ColoredGlowLib.setRainbowChangingColor(int value);`
+The `value` is how many colors to skip.
+Setting this value to 10 will skip 10 colors each time.
+Basicly it sets how quick the rainbow is and how many colors does it have.
+The higher the value, the less colors & time.

+#### How to override minecraft default team colors via code
+Just use `setOverrideTeamColors(boolean b);` Set it to `true` if you want to override the default minecraft team colors (if the entity is in a team) `false` if you want them to take priority over the mod's. (recommended since you could have other mods/datapacks/plugins that set entities inside teams with a specific color)

 There is an example of this in my [FoxGlow](https://github.com/Emafire003/FoxGlow) mod.

 ![coloreglowlib2](https://user-images.githubusercontent.com/29462910/154981142-5f871d46-2f33-46f4-94a4-7885189b01a3.png)